Azuritul/RagicViewer/README.md

 A code signing key from Apple is required to deploy apps to a device.
 Without a developer key, the app can only be installed on the iPhone Simulator.

+##Notice
+From version 1.1.0, the codebase is migrated to Swift.
+If you need Objective-C codebase, please checkout using tag `v1.0.0`

 ##Third party component
 * [SVProgressHUD] (https://github.com/TransitApp/SVProgressHUD)
 * [Glyphicons] (http://glyphicons.com/)